UMAprotocol/UMIPs/UMIPs/umip-24.md

 ## Backup Calculation of TVL_SUSHI_UNI_RATIO

-In the case that the the values from DeFi Pulse for SushiSwap or Uniswap are determined to differ from broad market consensus, the following is an example of how votors could arrive at a backup measurment of TVL_SUSHI_UNI_RATIO.
+In the case that the the values from DeFi Pulse for SushiSwap or Uniswap are determined to differ from broad market consensus, the following is an example of how votors could arrive at a backup measurement of TVL_SUSHI_UNI_RATIO.

 Note: The following procedure uses a daily value of TVL as opposed to an hourly value